Dysar/algorithms/README.md

 ### This repository aims to be a valuable resource for developers who want to:

 * Practice their Golang skills: Solving LeetCode problems is a great way to improve your understanding of algorithms and data structures.
-* Learn from well-structured code: The solutions in this repository demonstrate best practices for writing clean and maintainable Golang code.
 * Verify their solutions: The included tests can help you confirm that your solutions are correct.

 ### Feel free to contribute your solutions or raise any issues you encounter.